eldamn1/Tick-To-Do/README.md

 # Tick-To-Do
 Project Overview

-Tick-To-Do is a student productivity web developed using HTML, CSS, JavaScript, Bootstrap and LocalStorage.
-This web helps student to manage their academic assignment more efficiently through task management, smart scheduling and mood tracker features.
+Tick-To-Do is a student productivity web-application developed using HTML, CSS, JavaScript, Bootstrap, and LocalStorage.
+This website helps students manage their academic tasks more efficiently through task management, smart scheduling, and mood tracking features.

+User Authentication

+Before accessing the web-application, users are required to register an account first if they do not already have one.
+The registration page allows new users to create an account by entering the required information such as name, email and password.
+After successful registration, users can log in to access all features available in the Tick-To-Do web application.

+The login page is designed to ensure that only registered users can access the website.
+Once logged in, users will be able to use the Progress Dashboard, Smart Schedule, and Mood Board Tracker features to manage their daily academic activities more efficiently.

-The web contains three page:
+The website contains three main pages:

 1. Progress Dashboard
 2. Smart Schedule
 3. Mood Board Tracker

 System Features

-1. Progress Dashboard (main page)
+1. Progress Dashboard (Main Page)

-This page helps students manage assignments and reminders.
-Functions:
-Add assignment, set due date and can update assignment status Add ongoing assignments & completed assignments
-Add reminder notes
-Display assignment progress using Pie Chart
-How to Use:
-Enter assignment name.
-Then, select due date.Choose your assignment status.
-Lastly, click Add button.
-Assignment will appear in the table.
-User can edit status or delete assignment.
-Progress chart will updates automatically when you enter ongoing & completed assingment.
+The Progress Dashboard helps students manage their assignments and reminders in a more organized way.
+Users can add assignments together with due dates and assignment status to keep track of their academic progress.
+The page also allows users to add reminder notes, monitor ongoing and completed assignments, and view their overall progress through a pie chart.
+Besides that, assignments can be edited or deleted anytime whenever changes are needed.

+To use this feature, users only need to enter the assignment name, select the due date, and choose the assignment status before clicking the Add button.
+Once added, the assignment will automatically appear in the table and the progress chart will update based on the assignment status entered.

-2. Smart Schedule (2nd pages)
+2. Smart Schedule (Second Page)

-This page allows students to organize their daily class schedule.
-Functions:
-Add daily class, select day and time.
-Then they will display user daily class time.
-User can edit or delete the schedule in timetable
-How to Use:
-Select the day.
-Enter subject name.
-Choose time.
-Click Add Schedule.
-Schedule will appear in the timetable.
-User may edit or delete schedule anytime.
+The Smart Schedule page allows students to organize their daily class schedules more effectively.
+Users can add subjects according to the selected day and time, and the schedule will automatically appear in the timetable layout provided.
+This feature also gives users the flexibility to edit or delete schedules whenever necessary.

+To use this page, users need to select the day, enter the subject name, and choose the class time before clicking the Add Schedule button.
+The schedule will then be displayed in the timetable automatically for easier daily planning.

-3. Mood Board Tracker (3rd pages)
+3. Mood Board Tracker (Third Page)
-This page tracks student emotions and energy levels.
-Functions:
-Add daily mood.
-Display user mood history in line graph.
-How to Use:
-Select mood category.
-Then, select date.
-Click Add Mood.
-Mood data will be stored and displayed.
-Line chart automatically updates.

-An example account has been created for website testing purposes.
-Please use the following account to access the web:
-Email: admin@gmail.com
-Pass: 12345

-Frameworks/Libraries Used
-Bootstrap
+The Mood Board Tracker helps students monitor their emotions and energy levels on a daily basis.
+Users can record their mood based on different categories, and the data will be stored automatically using LocalStorage.
+The page also displays mood history in a line graph, allowing users to observe their emotional patterns over time.

+To use this feature, users simply select a mood category and date before clicking the Add Mood button.
+After that, the mood information will be stored and displayed automatically, while the line graph updates whenever new mood data is added.

+Frameworks and Libraries Used :
+Bootstrap,
-Bootstrap Icons
+Bootstrap Icons,
-Chart.js
+Chart.js,
-Google Fonts
+Google Fonts,
-JavaScript
-Local Storage
+JavaScript.